Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 10. The Road Back
 Episodes: 35, 36, 37, 39, 39, 40, 41, 42

-Alex/Ace gives Max's team a hub/satellite from BluNet as a favor to Xenos

 ### 11. Resurrection
 Episodes: 43, 44, 45, 46, 47, 48, 49, 50